papay0/lifegorithms.com/src/pages/review-2020/index.md

 During 2020, I also did a few Tech projects, apps.
 That made me happy.
 (Pushups Master, Coucou, algo trading)

 During 2020, Kathy (a colleague) and myself created the Uber Mentoring Program to help to bridge the gender gap in STEM by creating opportunities for young women & non-binary individuals to explore their passions.
-Basically, it means that we match young women with Uber engineers for a mentoring 1-1 session.
+Basically, it means that we match young women with Uber engineers for a few mentoring 1-1 sessions.

 # Reflection